usnistgov/OSCAL/CONTRIBUTING.md

 ### User Stories

 Each development sprint consists of a set of [user stories](https://github.com/usnistgov/OSCAL/issues?q=is%3Aopen+is%3Aissue+label%3A%22User+Story%22), that represent features, actions, or enhancements that are intended to be developed during the sprint.
-Each user story is based on a [template](https://github.com/usnistgov/OSCAL/issues/new?template=user-story_template.md&labels=User+Story) that describes the basic problem or need to be addressed, a set of detailed goals to accomplish, any dependencies that must be addressed to start or complete the user story, and the criteria for acceptance of the contribution.
+Each user story is based on a [template](https://github.com/usnistgov/OSCAL/issues/new?template=user-story_template.md&labels=User+Story) and describes the basic problem or need to be addressed, a set of detailed goals to accomplish, any dependencies that must be addressed to start or complete the user story, and the criteria for acceptance of the contribution.

 The goals in a user story will be bulleted, indicating that each goal can be worked on in parallel, or numbered, indicating that each goal must be worked on sequentially.
 Each goal will be assigned to one or more individuals to accomplish.